Winston Churchill versus Alexandr Solzhenitsyn

 Now these two giants of history are gone from us, indeed, Churchill for some time, he died in 1965 and Solzhenitsyn much later, in 2008.
 The worst thing you can say of them is that they weren’t perfect.
 But the best?
 How about they saved us in their own way from universal ignobility.
 While Stalin signed a peace-treaty with the Nazis, Churchill fought Hitler all alone for two years, the Royal Air Force, harassing them like a swarm of mosquitoes attacking Spanish Conquistadors.
 In ’45, Solzhenitsyn was in East Prussia witnessing the Soviet troops massacre the defenseless German elderly.
-“So, were we any better?” he asked and began questioning Stalin’s conduct of the war in letters to his friends; this lead to his eventual imprisonment.
+“So, were we any better?” he asked and began questioning Stalin’s conduct of the war in letters to his friends; this led to his eventual imprisonment.

 The all-intrusive state monitored private posts back then like current governments read private digital correspondence today.
 Don’t let Google’s C E O Eric Schmidt tell you—“If you have something that you don't want anyone to know, maybe you shouldn't be doing it in the first place.”—that the government should have access to your emails, texts, cell-phone conversations and whatever else they can steal.
 Shame on Yahoo, Facebook, Microsoft, Apple, Verizon and all the rest for kowtowing to spy agencies.
 The CIA?
 You’re kidding me.
-That’s a big Laugh Out Laugh.
+That’s a big Laugh Out Loud.
 However, especially Google has disgraced itself, see, Wikileaks.